Seemingly everywhere we turn these days, opioid abuse is in the news. And for good reason—this growing epidemic affects millions of Americans.

 The key factor in the items listed above is that you’re looking for behavior that’s outside the person’s norm.
 Anything that’s unusual could be an indication that something’s not right.

 If you or someone you know are impacted by opioid abuse, your best first step is to talk with your doctor, who can direct you to the help you need.
 Need a doctor?
-Find one Here.
+Fine one here.